 Eliza Bowen Jumel’s first marriage had been to a wealthy French wine merchant named Stephen Jumel.
 The two lived in what is now known as the Morris-Jumel Mansion– a home once used as a headquarters by George Washington and his Continental officers.
 Stephen Jumel died in 1832, leaving Eliza Bowen Jumel as the wealthiest woman in America.

 77-year-old Aaron Burr moved into the Morris-Jumel Mansion in Washington Heights with Eliza Jumel after their wedding.
 No one knows whether or not Eliza realized Aaron Burr was penniless.
 Historians believe her decision to marry Burr was influenced by the prestige of having a former American Vice President as her husband.
 However, after only four months of marriage, Eliza Bowen Jumel and Aaron Burr separated.

 Jumel realized she needed a solid lawyer.
 Who better to represent her than the son of Aaron Burr’s enemy, Alexander Hamilton Jr.?
 By the time of the divorce trial, Alexander Hamilton Jr. had lived an extremely successful life.
-There was no logical reason for him to accept to take Jumel’s case, which was seen as leagues below his status.
+There was no logical reason for him to take Jumel’s case, which was seen as leagues below his status.
 However, he took it anyways- perhaps to avenge his father.